mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

     - Assign release testing areas to team members
     - After RC1 is cut: Update test server invite links in Release Testing instructions
     - After RC1 is cut: Run automated regression tests
-    - Post reminders in Release Announcements channel ([template](https://docs.google.com/document/d/1UvTsvwZXmEL9QPjxmjoIkR2AcwGtOjql8cYRfk2N8eA/edit#bookmark=id.pirw51cwsja5)) and Customer Support channel ([template](https://docs.google.com/document/d/1UvTsvwZXmEL9QPjxmjoIkR2AcwGtOjql8cYRfk2N8eA/edit#bookmark=id.ke0fh13gidni))
+    - Post reminders in Release Announcements channel ([template](https://docs.google.com/document/d/1UvTsvwZXmEL9QPjxmjoIkR2AcwGtOjql8cYRfk2N8eA/edit#bookmark=id.pirw51cwsja5)) for Mobile App RC testing
        - Find QA or other teammates to help finish unfinished tests if needed
        - Verify all release tests are finished, bring any concerns to Triage/Release meeting
        - Go through all tabs of testing spreadsheet and verify all comments and questions have been filed in Jira as needed